 What is a HARB?

-The Borough of State College is exploring the creation of a Historical Architectural Review Board (HARB) is the body created to oversee regulated activities within historic districts.
+The Borough of State College is exploring the creation of a Historical Architectural Review Board (HARB), which is created to oversee regulated activities within historic districts.
 The HARB historic districts protect the quality of the architecture in the districts.
 These historic homes enhance the quality-of-life for residents, and provide a rich experience for heritage tourists.
 A HARB district is created to safeguard architectural heritage by establishing a thoughtful review process for all changes to the exterior of buildings in order to prevent hasty or inappropriate alterations or demolition.
 New construction and additions are assessed according to how the proposed change will affect the appearance of a building or overall character of the street, and whether significant architectural features will be hidden, damaged or lost.

 HARBs are made up of seven individuals appointed by Council to review all applications for new construction, demolition, and exterior alterations to buildings within the historic district.